sachT19/sachT19/README.md

 # Hi there, I'm Sachleen!

-I'm an incoming freshman at the <a href = "https://www.northwestern.edu/">Northwestern University</a>.
+I'm a freshman at <a href = "https://www.northwestern.edu/">Northwestern University</a>.
 My research interest lies around EHR data mining and creating tools that improve both the clinical and patient experience.

-My GitHub mainly has some of my school and research projects that I've worked on throughout my high school career.

 Feel free to contact me! <br>
 ✉️ sachleenkaurtuteja@gmail.com